pokyah/CRAW_agrometeorDocker/README.md

 $ docker pull pokyah/agrometeordocker
 ```

-## To run the container with a simple bash command
+## Run the container

+You can run it with a simple bash command available in this repo.
+Once the command is executed, open your web browser and go at http://localhost:8787.
+This URL will launch Rstudio.
+The first time you open it, you will be prompted for a login and password.
+The container uses the defaults settings of the [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio/) image.
+Log in with username:password as rstudio:rstudio

 ### Make the `docker-run-agrometeor.sh` executable :